 Just because you really like it doesn’t mean the evaluators will.
 Think about who is looking at your portfolio and what they’re looking for (this is where following instructions is important).
 Does it relate to the program you’re applying to?
 Try to be critical and only include the very best pieces that showcase your unique style and versatility in a coherent way.

 5. Make it Flawless

 So there you have it.
 5 steps to help you create a stand-out portfolio.
 Try not to be scared — we know preparing a great portfolio is a lot of work — but it will be worth it in the end.
-If you need a little extra help, check out our Art Mentorship Program or attend our free Art School Portfolio: Seminar and Q&A Panel.
+If you need a little extra help, check out our Art Mentorship Program or attend one of our live art events.